carloshuertag/AlphabetPower/README.md

 # AlphabetPower
-Displays a given alphabet power to a given int k.
+Displays a given alphabet to the power of a given int k.